anderssv/the-example/doc/tttd.md

 }
 ```

-They both pass, and everything is green. :white_check_mark:
+They both pass, and everything is green.
+There is just a tiny differnece, the usage of the service to chnage the state of the domain. :white_check_mark:

 Now consider the changed requirements: Approve needs to check whether you are still an active customer when approving the application.